avinash-v/ProveIt/README.md

 Research sharing website, where users can register their groups, communicate with team members, and request to join groups.

 Directory structure:
-* Project : Contains the package for the application , along with the webpages and python files.
+* Project : Contains the package, virtual environment for the application , along with the webpages and python files(server code).
-* app : Contains the main flask py file, as well as all tentative templates for webpages
+* app : Contains the main(? - test version) flask py file, as well as all tentative templates for webpages
 * README.md : This file
-* Project.sln : unknown
+* Project.sln : Project file, with all variables set-up(For VS2017 use)

 Documentation Tasks Pending:
 * Need to fill in exact software requirements